coder52/Deploying-a-Sentiment-Analysis-Model-with-AWS/README.md

 Project Instructions
 The deployment project which you will be working on is intended to be done using Amazon's SageMaker platform.
 In particular, it is assumed that you have a working notebook instance in which you can clone the deployment repository.

+##General Outline

+Recall the general outline for SageMaker projects using a notebook instance.

+Download or otherwise retrieve the data.
+Process / Prepare the data.
+Upload the processed data to S3.
+Train a chosen model.
+Test the trained model (typically using a batch transform job).
+Deploy the trained model.
+Use the deployed model.